Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Results and Discussion

 The previous observations seem to suggest the formation of a network--like structure constructed from anions that are linked by cations in systems with a salt concentration of \sysTwo{} and above.
 This is because anions coordinate to multiple cations and vice versa.
 The proposed network--like structure is characterized in detail by determining the sizes of clusters formed by anion--cation aggregates (cf.~SI \cref{fig:si_clusters}).
 The cluster size is defined as the number of cations interconnected by bridging anions.
 Cations bridged by PEO chains are not considered to be in the same cluster.
 In the \sysTwenty{} and \sysTen{} systems virtually no anion--cation aggregates are formed matching the observed low coordination numbers of \ce{TFSI} around \ce{Li+}.
 In the \sysFive{} system approximately \SI{30}{\percent} of the cations are part of small clusters consisting of less than 10 cations.
 Contrary to the low salt systems most cations are part of a single large network in the \sysTwo{} and \sysOneGroup{} systems.
 In the \sysTwo{} system just slightly more than half of all cations are part of this network.
 But in the \sysOneGroup{} systems more than \SI{80}{\percent} of cations are interconnected by \ce{TFSI}.
 Comparable observations have also been made in concentrated mixtures with other salts and solvents, and it has been proposed that such structures favor a hopping based transport mechanism.\cite{seoElectrolyteSolvationIonic2013, dokkoDirectEvidenceLi2018} \Cref{fig:snapshot_clusters} shows common structural motifs found in this network.

 Additional \ce{THF} in those systems detaches \ce{TFSI} from highly coordinated cations and is therefore able to partially break up the network--like structure as indicated by a reduction of $N_{\ce{TFSI}} \geq 4$ in \cref{fig:coord_mol}.
 This results in a reduced fraction of cations contained within the network (cf.~SI \cref{fig:si_clusters}).
 The partial break up of the network is also visually supported by the observation that \ce{THF} seems to be able to separate highly interconnected regions (cf.~\cref{fig:snapshot_clusters}).
+The atomistic insights presented here corroborate hypothesized structures from experimental studies.\cite{zhou_deciphering_2021,krause_superionic_2024}